 Lucas Jervies – Choreographer

 Jervies is an Australian theatre and dance maker, choreographer and director working across ballet, contemporary dance, cabaret, opera and theatre.
 He has created dance for both national and international companies including Sydney Dance Company, QLD Ballet, and Opera Australia; and Scapino Ballet Rotterdam, Louisville Ballet, Milwaukee Ballet and Korzo Theatre Den Haag.
 Most recently, he choreographed The Australian Ballet’s Spartacus.

 Digital Media Artist, Macquarie University.
 Worked on many Theatre of Image productions.
 Winner of many awards including The Blake Prize.

 Lighting Designer.
 Monkey…Journey To The West, Bell, Shakespeare, Sport For Jove

 Genevieve Graham – Costume Designer

 In context of our work

 The core of BRETT & WENDY springs from ToI’s history of integrating diverse disciplines and forms to tell a story.
-It belongs to a group of ToI works exploring an artist’s life and work – Swimming In Light … the world of Lloyd Rees (Melbourne Festival, Canberra, Sydney, Caracas Festival) – see the video, White Heat: Arthur Boyd Retrospective, AGNSW (ToI patron 1994-1999); Litte Beauty, National Portrait Gallery 2011, reflecting the Australian identity.
+It belongs to a group of ToI works exploring an artist’s life and work – Swimming In Light … the world of Lloyd Rees (Melbourne Festival, Canberra, Sydney, Caracas Festival), White Heat: Arthur Boyd Retrospective, AGNSW (ToI patron 1994-1999); Litte Beauty, National Portrait Gallery 2011, reflecting the Australian identity.